antoine-de/mimirsbrunn/docs/indexing.md

 #### cosmogony

-cosmogony datasets are produced by a binary cosmogony available [here](https://github.com/osm-without-borders/cosmogony), which uses an OSM pbf input.
+cosmogony datasets are produced by a binary cosmogony available from [here](https://github.com/osm-without-borders/cosmogony), which uses an OSM pbf input.